 The original 60,000-seat structure was built in 1925, and was torn down in 1989 (before the earthquake, so there’s no way to know what the quake would have done to it), and was replaced in 1990 with a 9,000-seat stadium, much more suitable for high school sports.
 The original Kezar, named for one of the city’s pioneering families, had a cameo in the Clint Eastwood film Dirty Harry.
 Frederick & Stanyan Streets, Kezar Drive and Arguello Blvd.
 MUNI light rail N train.

-Built in 1941, it is one of the oldest former NBA and NHL sites, having hosted the NBA’s Warriors from 1962 to ’71, the NHL’s San Jose Sharks from 1991 to ’93 until their current arena could open, and several minor-league hockey teams.
+Built in 1941, the Cow Palce is one of the oldest former NBA and NHL sites still standing, having hosted the NBA’s Warriors from 1962 to ’71, the NHL’s San Jose Sharks from 1991 to ’93 until their current arena could open, and several minor-league hockey teams.
 The 1960 NCAA Final Four was held here, the only one to date held in the Bay Area, culminating in Ohio State, led by Jerry Lucas and John Havlicek (with future coaching legend Bobby Knight as the 6th man) beating local heroes and defending National Champions California, led by Darrell Imhoff.

 The Beatles played here on August 19, 1964 and August 31, 1965, and Elvis sang here on November 13, 1970 and November 28 & 29, 1976.
 It was the site of Neil Young’s 1978 concert that produced the live album Live Rust and the concert film Rust Never Sleeps, and the 1986 Conspiracy of Hope benefit with Joan Baez, Lou Reed, Sting and U2.
 The acoustics of the place, and the loss of such legendary venues as the Fillmore West and the Winterland Ballroom, make it the Bay Area’s holiest active rock and roll site.
 2600 Geneva Avenue at Santos Street, in Daly City.
 8X bus.

-* HP Pavilion at San Jose.
-Formerly the San Jose Arena, this building has hosted the NHL’s San Jose Sharks since 1993.
+* SAP Center at San Jose.
+Formerly named the San Jose Arena and the HP Pavilion, this building has hosted the NHL’s San Jose Sharks since 1993.
 If you’re a fan of the TV show The West Wing, this was the convention center where the ticket of Matt Santos and Leo McGarry was nominated.
 525 W. Santa Clara Street at Autumn Street, across from the Amtrak & CalTrain station.

 The original 85,000-seat structure was demolished and replaced with a new 50,000-seat stadium in 2006.
 Arboretum Road & Galvez Street & Nelson Road.
 Caltrain to Palo Alto.
 Maples Pavilion is right around the corner, at Galvez & Campus Drive.
 Stanford won college basketball's National Championship in 1942, but didn't get back to the Final Four until 1998.